cmitsakis/workerpool-go/README.md

 # workerpool

-Worker pool with auto-scaling, backpressure, and easy composability of pools into pipelines.
+Worker pool library with auto-scaling, backpressure, and easy composability of pools into pipelines.
 Uses Go 1.18 generics.

 **backpressure:**
 The pool includes a queue with limited capacity.